GuiCoralli/Front_Explorer/README.md

 <div>

-Food Explorer serves as an online restaurant menu that you can view on your cell phone and/or computer.<br> All development of the application was done using advanced computer code resources, but I will explain it in a diferent way.<br>
-It is possible to simulate two different environments while using the application.
+Food Explorer works like an online restaurant menu that you can view on your cell phone and/or computer.<br> All development of the application was done using advanced computer code resources, but I will explain it in a different way. <br> It is possible to simulate two different environments while using the application.

-The first is the administrative part of the restaurant, which we call <strong>"admin"</strong>.<br> In this environment, the restaurant owner is responsible for maintaining the menu and online orders.<br>
+The first environment is the administrative part of the restaurant, which we call <strong>"admin"</strong>.<br> In this environment, the restaurant owner is responsible for maintaining the menu and online orders.<br>
-You can add, change and check whether food, drinks and desserts already exist.
+You can add, change and check if there are already foods, drinks and desserts.

-The second environment is “you”, which we call <strong>“user” </strong>, where you can view the available food and choose, clicking and placing the order at the restaurant.
-When you click, the menu shows more information about that food on a new page.
+The second environment is “you”, which we call <strong>“user” </strong>, where you can view the food available and choose, clicking and placing the order at the restaurant.
+When clicked, the menu shows the order history and more information about that food on a new page.

 </div>